 The relatively remote location makes security a minor concern, but we do want people to know that with shared sleeping quarters and very limited availability of keys to lock rooms, we highly recommend leaving valuable items at home to reduce the possibility of anything being lost or stolen.
 Certainly some of us will have vehicles where such items can be secured if this is necessary.

-What should I expect regarding the format of the training?
+What should I expect regarding the format of the retreat?

-This training is taught in a retreat format, which means there is a great deal of mindfulness practice embedded in the training, and we want to reiterate that now so you are not surprised when you get here.
-The venue very much facilitates this format; we will will meet, eat and be housed in a relatively secluded area.
+This event is a silent meditation retreat, which means that the bulk of the time is spent in mindfulness practice, and we want to reiterate that now so you are not surprised when you get here.
+The venue very much facilitates this format; we will meet, eat and be housed in a relatively secluded area.
 There are no other large groups planned in the center that week so it should be relatively quiet and secluded.
 The rooms are clean and comfortable, but not by any means luxurious. and as you probably noted on the website, you will have a roommate.
 In most cases several of you will share a dorm-style bathroom nearby.

 What should I read prior to arriving?